Contents of What Einstein Didn’t Know

 Why is the barometric pressure measured in inches?

-How can I tell the temperature by listening to a cricket?
+How can you tell the temperature by listening to a cricket?

 How does the greenhouse effect work?

-What becomes of a helium-filled balloon after I let it go outdoors?
+What eventually happens to a helium-filled balloon after you let it go outdoors?

 CHAPTER SIX: Water, Water Everywhere